Kobi2222/Harmony-hub/README.md

 Copy code
 mailcatcher
 Once started, you can access the mail catcher interface at http://127.0.0.1:1080.

+# **Test Suite**
+To run the test suite, Harmony Hub uses RSpec for testing.
+You can run all tests with the following command:

+bash
+Copy code
+bundle exec rspec
+This will run all unit, integration, and system tests.
+To run a specific test file:

+bash
+Copy code
+bundle exec rspec path/to/test/file.rb

 This will allow you to view any emails sent by the application, including user registration confirmation, order notifications, etc.